Complete API reference for the Malbox C++20 Plugin SDK. For a step-by-step walkthrough, see the Creating a C++ Plugin guide.Documentation Index

 Handle to the current task.
 Provides access to the sample and task configuration.
 Non-owning, do not store.

-Runtime communication handle for emitting progress, warnings, and events.
+Runtime communication handle for pushing results, emitting progress, warnings, and events.
 Non-owning, do not store.

 Called once before any tasks arrive.
 Use for initialization.